 - We ensure that RAC auditors are applying the appropriate Medicare billing regulations, and not applying outdated CMS regulations to current billings or current regulations to past billings.

 - We preserve issues for appeal in the event of an unfavorable audit determination resulting in recoupments, prepayment review, program exclusion, and/or other penalties.

-FAQs: Answers from Our Experienced Health Care Fraud Defense Attorneys
+FAQs: Answers from Our Experienced RAC Audit Defense Attorneys

 Q: What is involved in an RAC audit?

-Once the auditors have completed their review and the required discussion period has passed, the RAC will issue a determination of liability.
-If the RAC determines that recoupments are owed, the provider must pay quickly (or quickly file an appeal) in order to avoid interest and other penalties.
+Once the auditors have completed their review of the medical records and the required discussion period has passed, the RAC will issue a determination of liability.
+If the RAC determines that that actions are needed and recoupments are owed, the provider must pay quickly (or quickly file an appeal) in order to avoid interest and other penalties.

 Q: Who are the RACs?

-The Centers for Medicare and Medicaid Services (CMS) awarded the current RAC contracts to the following entities:
+The CMS awarded the current RAC contracts to the following entities:

 - Region 1 (Northeast) – Performant Recovery, Inc.